-The report mentions that Juventus Chief Football Officer Fabio Paratici made an attempt to sign Kean over the recent summer transfer window.
+The report mentions that Juventus chief football officer Fabio Paratici made an attempt to sign Kean over the recent summer transfer window.
 The Italian side is just a year removed from sending Kean to Everton on a permanent transfer deal.
-But of course, Kean wound up joining PSG on a season-long loan deal instead.
+But of course, Kean wound up then joining PSG on a season-long loan deal.

 Juventus may face competition from PSG for Kean.
 The French side is reportedly pondering whether to push forward with making the current loan move a permanent transfer stay.